Who can benefit from pelvic floor physical therapy?

 Do you really have to do an internal exam?
 How does that work and what happens?

 Before we do any external or internal exam, I will show you on a model of the pelvis the muscles and structures I will be assessing.
 You will be asked to provide consent before any assessment or treatment, and most importantly, you can change your mind at any time.
 I will leave the room for you to undress from the waist down and lie on the treatment table, covering yourself with the sheet provided.
 There are no stirrups or speculum involved in pelvic floor physical therapy.
 I’ll use clean, non-latex gloves and first observe your pelvic floor muscles externally, assessing tissue quality and health, as well as muscle coordination.
-The internal exam involves inserting one gloved finger into the vaginal canal, or one finger in the rectum, in order to access and assess the front and back portions of your pelvic floor muscles.
+The internal exam involves inserting one gloved finger into the vaginal canal, or one gloved finger into the rectum, in order to access and assess the front and back portions of your pelvic floor muscles.
 While I talk you through the entire physical exam, you will provide me feedback about any areas of discomfort, altered sensation, or any other concerns.
 We can stop at any time, and may not even get to the internal exam on your first visit, depending on your comfort level and symptoms.

 Why can’t I just do kegels at home instead of coming in to pelvic floor physical therapy?